-There are records that inspire us and there are those that we wish to break; the same is with cricket.
-However, there are some cricket records, which embarrass the players and no one would be interested to break them.
+Some records inspire us, and there are those that we wish to break; the same is with cricket.
+However, there are some cricket records, which embarrass the players and no one would be interested in breaking them.
 Let us look at those records that cricketers want to forget soon.

 Who is the bowler that has the worst bowling economy rate in Twenty20 International?
 Andre Russell from West Indies has a bowling economy rate of 9.24 in 43 matches.
 He has so far bowled around 85 overs.
 Thisara Perera from Sri Lanka is not much far behind Russell who has a bowling economy rate of 9.03.
 He has bowled 155 overs in 68 matches.

 When we talk about the worst economy rate in a particular inning, three bowlers collectedly ranked one, who have given 41 runs each in their two overs that they bowled.
 R Ashwin from India, Mark Watt from Scotland and Jeffrey Vanderay from Sri Lanka bowled with an economy of 20.50 against Australia, Afghanistan and New Zealand respectively.

 As a wicketkeeper, Mark Boucher conceded 15 runs in byes against West Indies in 2008.
 This is the most by any wicketkeeper in a T20 match.
 An extra in a Twenty20 game is considered as a curse.
 The bowler only intention is to complete their overs early, without giving runs to the batsman.
 The match played between South Africa and West Indies in 2007 had the most number of extras in a T20 game.
 There were 413 runs scored by both the teams in the whole match.
 45 extras were bowled including 35 wide balls, two no balls and eight leg byes.